Toyota Corolla Cross Insurance Rates

 Wyoming | $1,074 | -$134 | -11.1% |

-Choosing higher comprehensive and collision insurance deductibles could cut prices by as much as $490 every year, whereas increasing liability limits will push prices upward.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $304 extra every 12 months.
+Using high physical damage deductibles could cut rates by as much as $490 a year, while buying higher liability limits will increase premiums.
+Changing from a 50/100 limit to a 250/500 limit will cost as much as $304 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying anywhere from $1,400 to $2,000 extra each year, depending on your age.
-Insurance for high-risk drivers can be as much as 45% to 129% more than the average policy.
+If you like to drive fast or tend to cause accidents, you are likely paying $1,400 to $2,000 extra per year, depending on your age.
+A high-risk auto insurance policy can be around 45% to 129% more than a normal policy.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |